DaBlincx/meme-video-gen/README.md

 You can also change the number of rendering threads in the configuration file to speed up the process.

+### Used Videos

+The script will move the used videos to the used directory.

+Maybe I'll add an option to delete them instead in the future.

+Also, the script will not download videos that have already been downloaded.
+This is to avoid duplication.
+Delete archive.txt in the General>TempDir folder if you want to possibly download videos that have already been downloaded.

 ## Configuration